logomancer/diedroid/README.md

 The MersenneTwisterFast class was written by Sean Luke and is available under a [3-clause BSD license](http://www.cs.gmu.edu/~sean/research/).

-The ActionBarSherlock library was written by Jake Wharton and is available under an [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 #### Build Instructions
-Building DieDroid requires a copy of the Android SDKs (specifically those for Ice Cream Sandwich) and the [ActionBarSherlock](http://actionbarsherlock.com) library.
+Building DieDroid requires a copy of the Android SDKs (specifically those for Ice Cream Sandwich) and the Android support libraries (specifically, v4 and v7-appcompat).